How to Install and Setup BlissOS on PC (UEFI)

 2) Creating a New Partition

-1. Open the Windows Search Bar using the “Win” key on your keyboard or clicking on the Windows icon in the taskbar.
-Type the term “Disk” in the search box and click on the first option, that is, the option shown in the image.
+1. Open the Windows Search Bar using the “Win” key on your keyboard or by clicking on the Windows icon in the taskbar.
+Type the term “Disk” in the search box and click on the first option, as shown in the image.

 2. Once the “Disk Management” utility opens, you should see all your attached devices and their partitions.